franzenjb/relationship-manager/README.md

 ### What This Project Is

-Jim's Team Tracker is a full-stack web application that replaces Microsoft Access for team and project management.
+Relationship Manager is a full-stack web application that replaces Microsoft Access for team and project management.
 It's accessible from any device with a web browser and allows multiple people to collaborate in real-time.

 ### The Complete Technology Stack